LuiseFreese/mermaid/docs/MERMAID-DEPLOYMENT.md

 1. Prompt for a solution name (e.g., "Customer Management")
 2. Prompt for a publisher prefix (default: "mmd")
 3. Ask if you want to include global choice sets
+4. Prompt for a location of your global choice .json file
-4. Show a configuration summary
+5. Show a configuration summary
-5. Deploy the solution to Dataverse
+6. Deploy the entire solution to Dataverse

 ### Option 2: Non-Interactive CLI Deployment